 In Acts, just prior to his ascension, that last message Jesus tells his disciples is, "You will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 As Denver Seminary pursues its missional endeavours it is committed to keeping this outward focused kingdom command through several different initiatives and partnerships.

-African American: The African-American Initiative (AAI) exists to serve Denver Seminary students who are African-American.
-AAI facilitates activities, events, courses, discussion groups, media productions and seminars that will assist them in fulfilling their goals and objectives in ministry.
-AAI desires to promote African-American student participation in all levels of campus life.
+The Urban Initiatives exists to serve Denver Seminary students who are African-American.
+The Urban Initiatives facilitates activities, events, courses, discussion groups, media productions and seminars that will assist them in fulfilling their goals and objectives in ministry.
+UI desires to promote African-American student participation in all levels of campus life.

 The Vernon Grounds Institute of Public Ethics